jharini/booknotes/system-design/system-design-interview/chapter21/README.md

 ## Alerting system
 ![alerting-system](images/alerting-system.png)

 Configuration is loaded to cache servers.
-Rules are typically defined in YAML format.
+Rules are typically defined in YAML format as config files on the disk.
 Here's an example:
 ```
 - name: instance_down
   rules: